This option limits the transformation to the specified axis.

 Note that for rotation, both axis and plane locking have the same effect because a rotation is always constrained around one axis.
 Trackball type rotations R R cannot be locked at all.

-A single key press constrains movement to the corresponding Global axis.
-A second key press of the same key constrains movement to the current transform orientation selection (except if it is set to Global, in which case the Local orientation is used).
-Finally, a third key press of the same key removes constraints.
+A single key press constrains movement to the current transform orientation selection.
+A second key press of the same key constrains movement to the corresponding Global axis (except if the transform orientation is set to Global, in which case the Local orientation is used).
+A third key press of the same key removes constraints.

 The orientation can be set in the Transform Orientation selector of the 3D Viewport header.